johnstongrant/Tech-Demo-TailwindCSS/README.md

 ## Introduction

 Welcome to team Patches' tech demo!
 Today we will be walking you through a CSS library called Tailwind.
-We wanted to share this library with you before getting into the weeds with project 2 and provide a framework that will make developing your app swift and simple.
+We wanted to share this library with you before getting into the weeds with project 2 to provide a framework that will make developing your app front-end swift and simple.

-By the end of this tutorial you will have some of the basic stepping stones for working within a React/Tailwind framework, and we will provide some useful links to branch off from so you can continue your learning.
+By the end of this tutorial, you will have some of the basic stepping stones for working within a React/Tailwind framework.
+We will also provide some useful links for you dive deeper into Tailwind CSS if you choose.

-This repo serves as a skeleton react-app that you can pull down and follow the next steps to actively learn tailwind.
+This repo serves as a skeleton react-app that you can pull down to follow the next steps and actively learn Tailwind.

 ## Why Use a CSS Framework